 A jury recently awarded the mother of baby Olivia Coats nearly $10.3 million in a birth injury wrongful death lawsuit.
 The decision of the jury was that the doctor was 95% responsible, and that the other nurses were 5% responsible.
 Doctors testified that the baby’s death was caused by head injuries she suffered because of a botched forceps delivery.
 The mother sued the hospital, as well as the doctor who delivered the baby, claiming negligence and unsafe use of forceps.

 The facts of the case.

-The mother (Rachel Melancon) was admitted to the hospital for delivery two days prior to the Olivia’s birth.
-The doctor allegedly used forceps repeatedly and refused to resort to a C-section until after the 4th attempt failed.
+The mother (Rachel Melancon) was admitted to the hospital for delivery two days prior to Olivia’s birth.
+The doctor allegedly used forceps repeatedly and refused to perform a C-section until after the 4th attempt failed.
 After the baby was delivered, medical personnel discovered she suffered from intracranial ischemic injuries.
 The lawsuit further claims the doctor used Pitocin during the mother’s labor even though the baby had an abnormal fetal heart rate.

-After the baby was transferred to a children’s hospital in Houston, radiology studies revealed she had suffered a partial skull fracture among other serious injuries.
+After the baby was transferred to a children’s hospital in Houston, radiology revealed she had suffered a partial skull fracture among other serious injuries.
 She passed away after they removed her from life support in January 2014.